CQCL/hugr/specification/hugr.md

     Conditional or TailLoop node.
 All incoming and outgoing edges are value edges.

-  - **declare node**: child of a module, indicates that an external function exists but without giving a definition.
+  - **declare node**: child of a module node, indicates that an external function exists but without giving a definition.
 May be the source of constE-edges to call nodes and others.

   - **def node**: child of a module node, defines a function (by being parent to the function’s body).
 May be the source of constE-edges to